 /usr/local/sphinx), followed by the current directory you are in when calling index_converter from the shell.

---path- instead of using a config file, a path containing index(es) can be used
+--path- instead of using a config file, a path containing table(s) can be used

---strip-path- strips path from filenames referenced by index: stopwords, exceptions and wordforms
+--strip-path- strips path from filenames referenced by table: stopwords, exceptions and wordforms

 --large-docid- allows to convert documents with ids larger than 2^63 and display a warning, otherwise it will just exit on the large id with an error.
 This option was added as in Manticore 3.x doc ids are signed bigint, while previously they were unsigned

---output-dir <dir>- writes the new files in a chosen folder rather than the same location as with the existing index files.
-When this option set, existing index files will remain untouched at their location.
+--output-dir <dir>- writes the new files in a chosen folder rather than the same location as with the existing table files.
+When this option set, existing table files will remain untouched at their location.

---killlist-target <targets>- sets the target indexes for which kill-lists will be applied.
-This option should be used only in conjunction with
+--killlist-target <targets>sets the target tables for which kill-lists will be applied.
+This option should be used only in conjunction with the